AI4Finance-Foundation/ElegantRL/docs/source/algorithms/dqn.rst

 .. warning::
-    Although PER leads to a faster learning process because of the efficient data sampling, it
+    PER leads to a faster learning speed and is also critical for environmnets with sparse reward.
+However, a replay buffer with small size may hurt the performance of PER.

 Example